bassoGeorge/a-george-dev/libs/foundation-styles/README.md

 The library is responsible for

-1. The vanilla extract stylesheets required for core styles
-2. The tailwind configuration generation
+1. The tailwind configuration generation
-3. Utilities and constants to be used with vanilla extract in other libs
+2. Global styles to be added for design system

 ### Notes